credentials/credentials.github.io/docs/irma.md

 * *Service provider*: a party wanting to verify someone's attributes (in order to provide some service).
 * *Identity provider*: a party wanting to issue attributes to someone.
 * *Issuer*: uses an Idemix private key in order to issue credentials to a client, when instructed to by an identity provider
-* *Requestor*: the service or identity provider that wants to issue attributes to someone or verify someone's attributes.
+* *Requestor*: the service or identity provider that wants to, respectively, verify someone's attributes or issue attributes to them.
-* *Scheme manager*: distributes Idemix public keys to clients and requestors; decides which issuers may join its domain and what credential types they may issue.
+* *Scheme manager*: distributes Idemix public keys, credential types and issuer information to clients and requestors; also decides which issuers may join its domain and what credential types they may issue.

 ### Cryptographic entities